GLOBAL MARKETS-World stocks slip as rally pauses, dollar eases

 Stocks on Wall Street slid after a record run.
 The benchmark S&P 500 has logged record closes in nine of the past 11 sessions and is up for four months in a row.
 "This is just end-of-year rally fatigue," said Kristina Hooper, chief global market strategist at Invesco in New York.
 "It makes sense that investors are taking their foot off the gas for the last two days of the year."

 "That certainly helped markets," she said, but more for emerging markets than in developed markets.
-Emerging market stocks rose 0.07%.
+Emerging market stocks lost 0.04%, with the Mexican bolsa tumbling 1.79%, but are likely to outperform other equity markets in 2020, Hooper said.

+"This is going to be a year of EM, in particular Asia EM, and that certainly includes Chinese equities," she said.
+Chinese stocks were beaten down for much of 2019 on the notion China would lose the U.S.-Sino trade dispute, she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)